 They offer cage diving for those who are not scuba certified and if you are scuba certified you can actually swim with the sharks (and yes I’m trying to figure out how to pay to become scuba certified).

-The step-kiddos and MDP thought I was a little crazy but of course now want to go and do it too.
+The step-kiddos and the hubs thought I was a little crazy but of course now want to go and do it too.

 It really was a surreal experience and totally made me want to great white shark cage dive more so than ever.